 What is so unusual is just how warm it is expected to get.
 Many of the major metropolitan areas in the Northeast will likely see some of the warmest Christmas Eves and Christmas Days on record.

 New York, Philadelphia and Washington are all expecting highs into the 70s this week – incredible when you consider the normal high at New York’s Central Park is 41 degrees.

 The record warmth is not only confined to the I-95 corridor.
 From now through Christmas Day, records are expected from Texas, through the Gulf Coast, mid-Atlantic, and even New England.
 Almost all of Florida will be in the 80s on Christmas, and the 70-degree line will reach as far north as Washington.

-Not only have the daytime temperatures been warm, but the nighttime lows in many locations have been running 10 degrees above the normal daily high temperature.
+Not only are the daytime temperatures warm, but the nighttime lows in many locations also are running 10 degrees above the normal daily high temperature.

 Blame it on El Niño

-Some meteorologists are pointing to El Niño – in which warming ocean waters in the tropical Pacific alter weather patterns worldwide – as the primary cause for such higher-than-average temperatures.
+Meteorologists are pointing to El Niño as the primary cause of the higher-than-average temperatures.

 The warming ocean waters in the tropical Pacific alter the weather patterns around the globe.

 Not only is the United States seeing record temperatures this month, but much of Europe is warm as well.
 It was nearly 50 degrees in Moscow this week, with puddles, not ice surrounding the Kremlin.